nchahare/cv/README.md

 Thesis: **Design and Fabrication of a Hirda (Terminalia chebula) Cracking Machine**

 - The project involved solving problem of Indian tribal population dealing with processing of hirda fruit for medicinal applications.
-- Built a machine to separate seed from the fruit called ``Hirda'', by crushing the fruit between two rollers.
+- Built a machine to separate seed from the fruit called _Hirda_, by crushing the fruit between two rollers.
 Use of machine led to lower processing time, higher output and minimal manual labour.

 ## 📓 Teaching experience